 Despite restrictions across the country due to the global pandemic, justice continues to be served.
 Virtual court hearings have taken the place of traditional proceedings, and while it will be an unnatural experience for many, they must be treated with the same level of respect.

 As a landlord, one of the risks that you sign up for is litigation.
-The moment that you list your rental property, you become vulnerable to a variety of lawsuits.
-Whether it’s an applicant suing for discrimination or a violation of the Fair Housing Act, you must be prepared to defend yourself in front of competent authority.
+The moment you list your rental property, you become vulnerable to a variety of lawsuits.
+Whether it’s an applicant suing for discrimination on advertising your rental property or a violation of the Fair Housing Act, you must be prepared to defend yourself in front of competent authority.

 Set Up Your Account